raspberrypilearning/dancing-unicorn-rainbow/en/step_9.md

 Choose one of the following options to create a unicorn sprite:

-(1) Change to the Scratch unicorn sprite
+1. Use the Scratch unicorn sprite
-(2) Upload a unicorn image from somewhere else and use it as your sprite (3) Draw your own unicorn sprite in Scratch or another program (like the lovely green unicorn on the right).
+1. Upload a unicorn image from somewhere else and use it as your sprite
+1. Draw your own unicorn sprite in Scratch or another program (like the lovely green unicorn on the right).

 Examples: